edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

 </Callout>

-A good rule of thumb when determining where a rule should be placed is to order rules according to the level of detail in the criteria.
+A good rule of thumb when determining where a rule should be positioned is to order rules according to the level of detail in the criteria.
 Rules with general criteria should be placed closer to the top of the list, while more detailed criteria should be placed closer to the bottom.
 This type of configuration allows catch-all rules to assign default handling behavior for your assets without interfering with the manner in which specific types of assets are handled.

 ![Order of Precedence](/images/performance/rules-order-of-precedence.png)